b12consulting/nagra/contrib/weather/README.md

 # Weather Example

-This folder contains a miniature version of a data project, with an ETL, a reporting dashboard and an api.
-It serve as a showcase on how Nagra simply data modeling and data access and how it can be composed with the usual tooling of a data pipeline.
+This folder contains a miniature version of a data project with an ETL, a reporting dashboard and an api.
+It serves as a showcase on how Nagra simplify data modeling and data access and how it can be composed with the usual tooling of a data pipeline.

 We use sqlite for all the examples, but you should be able to switch